acuvity/mcp-servers-registry/mcp-server-microsoft-graph/charts/mcp-server-microsoft-graph/README.md

 **Description:** Connect to microsoft API to get applications, sites users and more.

-Packaged by Acuvity from acuvity/mcp-server-microsoft-graph original [sources](https://github.com/acuvity/mcp-server-microsoft-graph).
+Packaged by Acuvity and published to our curated MCP server [registry](https://mcp.acuvity.ai) from acuvity/mcp-server-microsoft-graph original [sources](https://github.com/acuvity/mcp-server-microsoft-graph).

 **Quick links:**